 See the readme file on the installation CD for hardware and software requirements for installing and running client agents.
-Check www.ca.com for any updates to the requirements.
+For online technical assistance and a complete list of locations, primary service hours, and telephone numbers, contact Customer Support at http://ca.com/support.